air/docker/README.md

     root       670  0.0  2.1 626600 10844 ?
 Ssl  Sep28   0:02 /usr/bin/docker -d
     root      3088  9.2  2.9  49316 15008 ?
 Ss   11:16   0:00  \_ python3 -u -m http.server

+More info on single-process being the intent:

+> And yes, Docker monitors pid 1 in the container.
+You can certainly start other processes as you like, or even fire off an entire init process like runit, supervisor, or even upstart/systemd.
+But Docker only cares about the first process.

 ## Stop is a mess

 Beware of docker SIGKILLing your app.